How to Make a Borax Ant Trap

 • 2 tablespoons granulated sugar

-Mix the ingredients together, then soak cotton balls in the mixture for about a minute, pressing them down to be sure they are thoroughly soaked.
+Step 1 – Mix the ingredients together, then soak cotton balls in the mixture for about a minute.
+Press them down to be sure they are thoroughly soaked.

-Remove the cotton balls and place them on a flat surface with a low edge (such as a yogurt container cover).
+Step 2 – Remove the cotton balls and place them on a flat surface with a low edge (like a yogurt container cover).
 The edge should be high enough to keep any liquid from spilling over but low enough that the ants can get over it and back to take their “food” home.

-If you don’t have cotton balls you can also heat up your sugar/borax/water mixture till it reaches a simmer and it will thicken up.
+If you don’t have cotton balls, you can also heat your sugar/borax/water mixture till it reaches a simmer and it will thicken up.
 You can pour this directly into your lid or plate and skip the cotton balls.

 How to Make a Savory Borax Ant Trap